bbatsov/clojure-style-guide/README.md

     exists in the form of a separate function (e.g. `even?` and `odd?`).

 * <a name="comp"></a>
-  Leverage `comp` when it would yield simpler code.
+  Leverage `comp` when doing so yields simpler code.
 <sup>[[link](#comp)]</sup>

     ```Clojure